cloudstead/cloudstead-server/csapp/README.md

 Lineman and all dependencies are installed via npm, so first install [node.js](http://nodejs.org); next, install lineman:

-$ npm install -g lineman
+$ npm install -g lineman@0.33.4

-Above is for the first time install, future build process should run following commands from csapp folder :
+Above is for the first time install.
+There are some issues with the latest lineman version(0.34.2) so you should install the specified version.
+Future build process should run following commands from csapp folder :

 ```
 $ npm install